Common Flower Diseases

 Battling mildew, mold and black spot

 Mid- to late summer is when most plant diseases start becoming noticeable.
-Powdery mildew, gray mold (Botrytis), and black spot are three of the most common flower diseases.
+Powdery mildew, black spot, and gray mold (Botrytis) are three of the most common flower diseases.
 Learn how to recognize them and what you can do to avoid them in your own garden.

-- Instead of sprinklers and spray wands, water gently at the soil level, near the base of the plant.
+- Avoid overhead watering, which can increase the humidity in the plant canopy.
+Instead, water gently at the soil level, near the base of the plant.
 Or, better yet, use drip irrigation.

 - Choose varieties that have proven to be resistant.